myTerminal/re-write/README.md

 `source` needs to be a file that was earlier created by 're-write' `target` needs to be a directory in which the recovered data needs to be placed

+If you used a password while 're-writing', you'll be asked for one before you can 'un-re-write'.